|

 You can also get vitamin D nutrition during pregnancy from a vegan prenatal vitamin.

-Vitamin E and pregnancy
+Vitamin E Antioxidants

 Vitamin E is incredibly easy for vegans to achieve from plant sources.
 It works as an antioxidant and helps to release free radicals from collecting in your body and creating cancers.
 You only need a slightly increased amount of vitamin E during pregnancy.